hammam99/checkers_game/README.md

 # checkers_game
-This is a simple interactive checkers game in the console.
+This is a simple interactive checkers game.

 ## Features:
  * Multiplaying